cloudyuga/kubernetes201/6-ConfigMap_and_SecretManagement/ConfigMap/labs.md

 ```

-So the data we have enclosed in the `customer1` ConfigMap is now used as Environment Varialbles for `rsvp-app` container.
+So the data we have enclosed in the `customer1` ConfigMap is now used as Environment Variables for `rsvp-app` container.

 - Deploy the Frontend application with above configuration file.